simongravelle/atb2lammps/README.md

 # atb2lammps
-Convert files from the ATB repository to LAMMPS format
+Use Python and Moltemplate to convert files from the ATB repository to LAMMPS format

 ### Extract system.lt file